AdobeDocs/experience-platform.en/help/query-service/use-cases/attribution-analysis.md

 ### Last touch attribution with expiration timeout {#last-touch-attribution-with-expiration-timeout}

 This query is used to find the last interaction within a selected time interval.
-The query returns the last-touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset for a specified time period.
+The query returns the last touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset for a specified time period.
 The query returns a `struct` object with the last touch value, timestamp, and attribution for each row returned for the selected channel.

 **Query syntax**